 - DFHACK_PORT: the port to use for the RPC server (used by dfhack-run and remotefortressreader among others) instead of the default 5000.
 As with the default, if this port cannot be used, the server is not started.
 See DFHack Remote Interface for more details. - DFHACK_DISABLE_CONSOLE: if set, the DFHack console is not set up.
 This is the default behavior if PRINT_MODE: TEXT is set in data/init/init.txt.
 Intended for situations where DFHack cannot run in a terminal window. - DFHACK_HEADLESS: if set, and PRINT_MODE: TEXT is set, DF's display will be hidden, and the console will be started unless DFHACK_DISABLE_CONSOLE is also set.
 Intended for non-interactive gameplay only. - DFHACK_NO_GLOBALS, DFHACK_NO_VTABLES: ignores all global or vtable addresses in symbols.xml, respectively.
 Intended for development use e.g. to make sure tools do not crash when these addresses are missing. - DFHACK_NO_DEV_PLUGINS: if set, any plugins from the plugins/devel folder that are built and installed will not be loaded on startup. - DFHACK_LOG_MEM_RANGES (macOS only): if set, logs memory ranges to stderr.log.
-Note that devel/Ismem can also do this.
+Note that devel/lsmem can also do this. - DFHACK_ENABLE_LUACOV: if set, enables coverage analysis of Lua scripts.
+Use the devel/luacov script to generate coverage reports from the collected metrics.